 Kaparamula is said to be the oldest Pirivena center of the Abhayagiri Complex.
 According to the plaque put up by the archaeological department, this pirivena has been specially reserved for the foreign Bhikkus who had come to this international Buddhist center for their studies.

 Towards the latter part of the Anuradhapura period, the Abhayagiriya had surpassed the Maha Viharaya in popularity and Uthurumula and Kaparamula had been the two primary Buddhist learning centers.
-The popularity of these two centers had continued even during the Polonnaruwa era.
+The popularity of these two centers continued even during the Polonnaruwa era.

-Today among the many buildings you will find the ruins of the main residential unit, a Bodhigara ( Bodhi Tree Shrine), twin ponds and the boundary walls.
+Today among the many buildings you will find the ruins of the main residential unit, a Bodhigara (Bodhi Tree Shrine), twin ponds and the boundary walls.

 - Ranasinghe, R.H.I.S., 2007.
 The importance of Malayatana as education centers in Sri Lanka: until the 13th century A.D.
 Sarada, 2(7), pp.223-229.